Usama ibn Munqidh: Early life

 As a child, Usama was the second of four boys and raised by his nurse, Lu'lu'a, who had also raised his father and would later raise Usama's own children.
 He was encouraged by his father to memorise the Quran, and was also tutored by scholars such as Ibn Munira of Kafartab and Abu Abdullah al-Tulaytuli of Toledo.
 He spent much of his youth hunting with his family, partly as recreation and certainly as warrior (faris), training for battle as part of furusiyya.
 He also gathered much direct fighting experience, against the neighbouring crusader County of Tripoli and Principality of Antioch, hostile Muslim neighbours in Hama, Homs, and elsewhere, and against the Hashshashin who had established a base near Shaizar.
+According to Usama, his first experience in battle took place in 1119, in a raid on the crusaders at Apamea.

 Sultan did not initially have any male heirs and it is possible that Usama expected to succeed him.
 He certainly singled him out among his brothers by teaching him, tutoring him in the ways of war and hunting.
 He even favoured him for personal missions and as a representative.
 However, after Sultan had his own son, he no longer appreciated the presence of Usama and Murshid's other sons.
 According to Usama, Sultan became jealous after a particularly successful lion-hunt in 1131, when Usama entered the town with a large lion head in his arms as a hunting trophy.
 When his grandmother saw this she warned him about the effect this could have on his uncle.
 Despite this, he still spoke well of his uncle on a few occasions in his autobiography and highlighted his noble actions.
 Usama ultimately left Shaizar temporarily in 1129, and after his father death in 1137 his exile became permanent.